 - avoiding carbohydrates around bedtime

-If blood sugar levels spike too high as a result of dawn phenomenon, the effects can range from mild to a life-threatening medical emergency.
+If blood sugar levels spike too high as a result of the dawn phenomenon, the effects can range from mild to a life-threatening medical emergency.

 - organ damage

-People who experience repeated high blood sugar levels due to dawn phenomenon should see a doctor to prevent these consequences.
+People who experience repeated high blood sugar levels due to the dawn phenomenon should see a doctor to prevent these consequences.